-The below bullet points summarise the Scheme's stewardship policy in force over the Scheme year to 31 July 2023.
+The below bullet points summarise the Scheme's stewardship policy in force over the Scheme year to 31 July 2024.

-The full SIP can be found here: https://tinyurl.com/Statement-of-I-P
+The full SIP can be found here:

-- The Trustee believes that in order to.... protect and enhance the value of the Scheme's investments, it must act as a responsible steward of the assets for which it is responsible.
+- The Trustee believes that in order to protect and enhance the value of the Scheme's investments, it must act as a responsible steward of the assets for which it is responsible.
 The Trustee recognises the need to ensure high standards of governance and corporate responsibility in the underlying entities in which its investments reside.
 The Trustee recognises that ultimately this protects the financial interests of the Scheme.
-The Trustee therefore expects the Scheme's investment managers and Investment Consultant to follow industry best practice with regards to stewardship and encourages them to abide by the principles set out in the UK's Stewardship Code. - To best channel stewardship efforts, the Trustee believes it should focus on key themes.
-Although the Trustee is reviewing managers' stewardship activities in general, initially, it has chosen to focus efforts on climate change.
-The Trustee sees this as a financially material risk and an area that the Scheme can and should use its influence to promote positive change. - As part of their delegated responsibilities, the Trustee expects the Scheme's investment managers, as major institutional investors, to: - engage with investee companies, where appropriate, with the aim to protect and enhance the longterm value of assets taking material Environmental, Social and Governance ("ESG") factors, including climate risks, into account; and - exercise the Trustee's voting rights in relation to the Scheme's assets in a way which holds directors of investee companies accountable for long-term and responsible behaviour, taking into account material ESG factors, including climate risks. - The Trustee reviews the stewardship activities of their investment managers at least annually, covering both engagement and voting actions. - From time to time, the Trustee will consider the methods by which, and the circumstances under which, they would monitor and engage directly with an issuer of debt or equity, an investment manager or another holder of debt or equity, and other stakeholders.
+The Trustee therefore expects the Scheme's investment managers and Investment Consultant to follow industry best practice with regards to stewardship and encourages them to abide by the principles set out in the UK's Stewardship Code. - As part of their delegated responsibilities, the Trustee expects the Scheme's investment managers, as major institutional investors, to: - engage with investee companies, where appropriate, with the aim to protect and enhance the long-term value of assets taking material Environmental, Social and Governance ("ESG") factors, including climate risks, into account; and - exercise the Trustee's voting rights in relation to the Scheme's assets in a way which holds directors of investee companies accountable for long-term and responsible behaviour, taking into account material ESG factors, including climate risks. - The Trustee reviews the stewardship activities of their investment managers at least annually, covering both engagement and voting actions.

+From time to time, the Trustee will consider the methods by which, and the circumstances under which, they would monitor and engage directly with an issuer of debt or equity, an investment manager or another holder of debt or equity, and other stakeholders.
 The Trustee may engage on matters concerning performance, strategy, risks, social and environmental impact and corporate governance, the capital structure, and management of actual or potential conflicts of interest.